abdulselamadillmohammed/abdulselamadillmohammed/README.md

 - ⚙️ Writing a **custom HTTP server in C**.
 - 🌐 Simulating **enterprise-grade network infrastructure** (CCNA level).
 - ☁️ Deploying multi-framework APIs on Kubernetes clusters using Terraform, Jenkins, and Docker — with real-time observability using Prometheus & Grafana.
-- 📈 Practicing for FAANG interviews with a focus on performance, scale, and reliability.

 ---

 ## 🧠 Currently Learning